Tyne Daly

 Ellen Tyne Daly (born February 21, 1946) is an American actress whose six-decade career included many leading roles in movies and theater.
 She has won six Emmy Awards for her television work and a Tony Award, and is a 2011 American Theatre Hall of Fame inductee.

 Daly began her career on stage in summer stock in New York City, and made her Broadway debut in the play That Summer – That Fall in 1967.
 She is best known for her television role as Detective Mary Beth Lacey in the CBS police drama Cagney & Lacey (1982–88), for which she won four Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
 She also won Emmy Awards for her roles as Alice Henderson in the period drama series Christy (1994–95) and Maxine Gray in the legal drama series Judging Amy (1999–2005).

 She starred in the Broadway revival of Gypsy (1989), earning the Tony Award for Best Actress in a Musical.
 Her other Tony-nominated roles were in Rabbit Hole (2006) and Mothers and Sons (2014).
 She played Maria Callas, both on Broadway and in London's West End, in the play Master Class (2011–12).
 Her other Broadway credits include The Seagull (1992) and It Shoulda Been You (2015).

 Daly made her film debut in John and Mary (1969).
 She is known for her film roles in The Enforcer (1976), Hello, My Name Is Doris (2015), and The Ballad of Buster Scruggs (2018).
-She received a Independent Spirit Award for Best Supporting Female nomination for her role in the Patrick Wang drama A Bread Factory (2018).
+She received an Independent Spirit Award for Best Supporting Female nomination for her role in the Patrick Wang drama A Bread Factory (2018).
 She portrayed Anne Marie Hoag in Marvel Studios' Spider-Man: Homecoming (2017).

 Early years and education

 Daly was born in Madison, Wisconsin, to actor James Daly and actress Mary Hope (née Newell).
 She is of Irish descent, her ancestors being from Limerick and County Kerry.
-Her younger brother is actor Tim Daly, and she has two sisters, Mary Glynn and Pegeen Michael.
+Her younger brother is actor Tim Daly.

 She was raised in Rockland County, New York, where she started her career by performing in summer stock with her family; she earned her equity card at age 15.
 She studied at Brandeis University and the American Musical and Dramatic Academy.